rec/rec/wind-instrument-fingerings.md

 But most wind instruments fingerings have a linearity to them, taking advantage of the natural smoothness and speed of raising or lowering successive fingers in sequence.

-Divide keys into **main** and **modifier** keys.
+Keys naturally divide into **main keys** (finger keys) and **modifier keys** (palm and octave keys).

-Each main key has its own unique human finger that presses it, so there are typically 6 to 9 main keys.
+Each main key has its own unique human finger that presses it.
+There seem to be 6 to 10 main keys in existing wind instruments.